Security by Design

 Review before activation

-AI-generated structure should be inspected and approved before it becomes active operational work.
+AI-generated structure is meant to be inspected and approved before it becomes active operational work.

 04